iwerxs/go-modules/README.md

 there has to explicity after v2 of a module package that needs to be downloaded

 this is simply done by adding '/v(num)' a forward slash and then the explicit version number of the package needed to be installed within the module.
+This Must be written in the path name within the 'import' statement.

 - example: rsc.io/quote/v3 gives an upgrade => v3.1.0